ACCESS-Community-Hub/access-iom3-configs/documentation/docs/pages/configurations/anu-tub.md

 The model has $160 \times 800$ grid points, with a tile layout of $6 \times 40$ to run efficiently on 240 cores.
 With a 1200-second timestep, the standard ZSTAR case takes 1:45 hours per year (~14 years/day) and consumes ~900 SU per model year.
 The relatively low cost of the ANU-TUB configuration allows for a wide variety of idealised experiments to be run that can investigate vertical coordinates, new diagnostics and many other things!

+# Using a pre-built ANU-TUB configuration

+This will be done once the ACCESS-NRI mom6 ocean only build is done.

+# Building your own ANU-TUB configuration

+Below the steps for creating your own ANU-TUB configuration are outlined.
+!!! tip
+    This is more advanced than just running the ANU-TUB configuration that is provided, however it does allow more flexibility especially with regards to changing the MOM6 source code the model uses.

 ## Requirements